mmerkes/TeaCuPHelpers/README.md

 [LOG] Listening at port 3000
 ```

 Once the server is running, you should see any messages sent to the server at port 3000 logged in the console.
+The server will log the following:

+1. New connections
+2. Data sent
+3. Closing connections

 ## TCP Client